dozer8383/MinecraftCE/README.md

 - Faithful as possible to Minecraft within the limits of a graphing calculator

 Not all of these goals have been achieved yet, but the majority are easily done so given the foundation I've laid so far with the existing code.
+## About the Two-Layer System
+If you've ever played Terraria, then this is basically it.
+It gives you the ability to place blocks on a background (which you can pass by) or on a foreground (which blocks you).
+This means that you could have a back wall to your house or be able to see the ores on the side of a cave.
+## How to Play/Controls
+2nd - Select in menus, break blocks alpha - Build blocks mode - Open/close inventory
+stat - Move cursor upwards
+prgm - Move cursor downwards
+arrow buttons - Move player (left/right), jump (up) f1-f5 - Hotbar slots